I would consider this a major WIN for food allergy kids if I say so myself. 😀 I’m not exactly a cookie decorator.

 At this point my roommate turned around to witness this spectacular sight.
 She was going to say something but the words never made it out.

 Poor Kiki… she really was ready for take off… and boy did she takeoff.
 With a sudden stop, she hit the end of the sidewalk and flew into the air.
 She hovered almost in slow motion for a moment, before hitting the grass in front of the busiest streets in the city…

 Cars passed with drivers visibly shaking with laughter along with ecstatic honks.
 Clearly she made their day.

 It was this sight that I can still picture today.

 That’s Kiki.
 Always making me and everyone else smile…by falling.
 It’s a theme.
-There’s another story about Chicago… I’ll probably tell you another adventure some day.
+There’s another story about Chicago… I’ll probably tell you about another adventure some day.
 We had some fun times together.

 And if you get a chance, make these chub chub bunnies for a special treat.

 - 2⅓ cup gluten free all purpose white flour blend